ardatan/graphql-mesh/website/docs/transforms/replace-field.md

 We have seen how `hoistValue` can be useful in the full example described in the "How to use?" paragraph.

 Once again, by default, the transform will replace the Type of the field only.
-When passing `scope: hoistValue` in addition to replacing the Type, the transform will wrap the resolver of the original field (source) with a function.
+When passing `scope: hoistValue` in addition to replacing the Type, the transform will wrap the resolve function of the original field (source) with an extra function.
 This function intercepts the return value of the resolver to ultimately return only the direct child property that has the same name as the target field; hence performing value hoisting.

 Taking into account the original schema shared above, originally `Query.books` would return a value like this: